serefercelik/viabtc_exchange_server/README.md

+# RoadMap

+Test must will be a bit simulation 4 system.

 # ViaBTC Exchange Server

 ViaBTC Exchange Server is a trading backend with high-speed performance, designed for cryptocurrency exchanges.
 It can support up to 10000 trades every second and real-time user/market data notification through websocket.